Hypothesis testing in Python#

 flip_results_df.loc[run, 'n_heads'] = toss_coins_and_count_heads()

-Now we can compute the proportion of samples from the distribution observed when the true proportion of heads is 0.5.
+Now we can compute the proportion of samples from the distribution observed that landed on head for at least 70 times, when the true probability of heads is 0.5.

 import scipy.stats